-There are no further dividends proposed with respect to the year ended December 31, 2022.
+There are no dividends proposed with respect to the years ended December 31, 2023 and December 31, 2022.

 ADDITIONAL NOTES

 - (a) There were no changes in the Company's authorized share capital during the year. - (b) The Company has not contracted to issue or reissue shares or given options to purchase shares. - (c) There were no share transactions during the year in relation to shares in the Company.